 Platform: PC, PlayStation 3, PSP, Xbox 360, Xbox One

 An old game but a fun co-op game no less.
 This game was released back in 2008 and it’s still one of the most fun local co-op games out there.
-You play as 4 differently coloured knights that will work together and sometimes against each other.
+You play as 4 differently colored knights that will work together and sometimes against each other.
 They all have different skills you can upgrade as you level.
 Each level is beautifully designed and each boss has a unique fight pattern.
 The art is well-drawn and the animations are often comical.

 Also, there are some major ‘What the heck?’ moments in the game that make for a great conversation starter.
 This game is mostly beginner friendly so you don’t have to worry about obscene level difficulties annoying the casuals or non-gamers.